thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 the same answer.
 This property is called *referential transparency* and it holds true for any Haskell definition, no matter how complicated.

-It's also possible to specify the types with an *annotation* rather than a signature.
+It's also possible to specify types with an *annotation* rather than a signature.
 We can annotate any expression with `:: <type>` to explicitly tell the compiler the type we want (or expect) that expression to have.